The Orthologic of Epistemic Modals: Comparisons

 In fact, since data semantics validates distributivity and $\beta\wedge\lozenge\neg\beta$ is always substitutable for a contradiction, it has an unwanted prediction: it rightly predicts that $(\beta\wedge\lozenge \neg \beta )\vee (\neg \beta \wedge\lozenge\beta)$ is a contradiction, but then since it validates distributivity, it predicts that $(\beta\vee\neg\beta)\wedge(\lozenge\neg\beta\wedge \lozenge \beta)$ is a contradiction.
 This seems implausible and indeed worse than the \emph{lack} of a prediction that $p\vee\neg p$ is valid: while the latter lack might be removed via some other theory of felt validity, it is hard to see how this approach could be made compatible with the feeling that $(\beta\vee\neg\beta)\wedge(\lozenge\neg\beta\wedge \lozenge \beta)$ is consistent and indeed equivalent to $\lozenge\neg\beta\wedge\lozenge\beta$.

 Turn next to the system of \citealt{Hawke:2020} (henceforth HS-T), which is designed specifically to account for the epistemic modal data above and indeed does a beautiful job of capturing them---in particular, invalidating distributivity, unlike Veltman.
 HS-T's system, like ours, is classical over the Boolean fragment, but over the full language, it invalidates De Morgan's laws as well as disjunction introduction.
 Of course, we might have found failures of these laws, and HS-T indeed argue, on the basis of the free choice inference, that disjunction introduction should fail.
-We will not try to adjudicate that complicated topic here.
-We think the failures of De Morgan's laws are more obviously problematic.
-For instance, $\lozenge p\wedge\lozenge\neg p$ is not equivalent in their system to $\neg (\Box \neg p\vee \Box p)$: while the first is true in a state containing both $p$-worlds and $\neg p$-worlds, the second is not.
-This seems wrong, as the following seem equivalent:
+We will not try to adjudicate that complicated topic here.\footnote{HS-T also argue for the principle they call \emph{Inheritance}, which says that $p\wedge\lozenge q\vDash \lozenge(p\wedge q)$.
+We showed in Proposition \ref{weakdist}.\ref{weakdist2} that this principle is valid (for $p,q$ Boolean) in epistemic frames of Boolean algebras.
+On the other hand, if we drop the S5 assumption built into the epistemic frame construction, then one may have doubts.
+For example, perhaps you can have high credence that Mary will come to the party and that Aliyah might come to the party, while having very low credence that it might be that they both come (e.g., they just broke up).
+Certainly Inheritance cannot be accepted for arbitrary non-Boolean $p, q$, since $ \Diamond p\wedge\Diamond \neg p$ should not entail $\Diamond (\Diamond p\wedge \neg p)$ (i.e., $\Diamond \bot$ and hence $\bot$).
+Compare these points to Example \ref{DiamondBoxDiamond}.} We think the failures of De Morgan's laws are more obviously problematic.
+For instance, $\lozenge p\wedge\lozenge\neg p$ is not equivalent in their system to $\neg (\Box \neg p\vee \Box p)$: while the first is true, as one would expect, in any state containing both $p$-worlds and $\neg p$-worlds, the second is not.
+In fact, for Boolean $p$, $\neg (\Box \neg p\vee \Box p)$ is never true.
+For $\neg (\Box \neg p\vee \Box p)$ is true at a state iff $\Box \neg p\vee \Box p$ is false at a state.
+But $\Box \neg p\vee \Box p$ is true at every state: for it is true at a state iff that state has a (possibly empty) part where $\Box \neg p$ is true and a (possibly empty) part where $\Box p$ is true.
+But that will always hold: we can find those parts simply by partitioning the state into the $p$- and $\neg p$-worlds.
+This prediction seems wrong.
+On the one hand, the sentences in \ref{hstpair} seem equivalent (as De Morgan's laws, and our account, predict, but contrary to HS-T); and on the other, the disjunction in \ref{hst2} does not sound like a logical truth, contrary to HS-T (it feels more committal than `Either it isn't raining or it is').

 \ex. \a.
 It might be raining and it might not be raining. \b.
 It's not the case that it must not be raining or must be raining.